dreikanter/musayev.com/index.md

 ## About me

-I have 15 years of experience in IT, including 5 years working remotely.
+I have 15 years of experience in software development, including 5 years working remotely.
 Love to build robust and convenient tools that help people to save time and transform complex to simple.
 As a remote developer, I value transparent communication and workflows.
 I can work independently or join a team.
 I have experience in leading a small development team as well.

 ## Technologies